sidg75/tds-project1/README.md

 - developers should focus on improving quality of their repos (and not quantity).
 This can be acheived via better code, clear guidelines on usage and collaboration, regular updates etc. This may lead to improved uptake on followers and community visibility
 - since there's a weak negative regression slope of -9.72 between developer's bio and number of followers, it is suggested to keep bios shorter
 - developers must consider adopting MIT licenses for their repos.
 This has greatest adoption in Sydney region (may be since it's a very permissive license that allows users to do almost anything they want with your code, including using it in commercial products)
+- [Mermaid](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/), a javascript based diagramming/charting tool is the 2nd most popular language on GitHub Sydney.
+Developers must leverage it via markdown for easy and better visualisation

 ![alt text](https://github.com/sidg75/tds-project1/blob/main/users_trend_by_years.png)

 ## Optional read (for reference only)